DevExpress/testcafe/docs/articles/documentation/test-api/intercepting-and-mocking-http-requests/mocking-http-responses.md

 `req`     | Object | A request to be mocked.
 `res`     | Object | A mocked response.

-Use information about the request provided in the `req` parameter to configure the response via the `res` parameter.
+Use information about the request the `req` parameter provides to configure the response via the `res` parameter.

-The `req` parameter exposes the following members.
+The `req` parameter exposes the following members:

 Property | Type | Description
 -------- | ---- | ------------